isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1500.md

  - Direct Purchase

-## Vendor Information

- Company Name: MediaOne Business Group Pte Ltd <br>Web URL: mediaone.co <br>Contact Hotline: 69657008<br>Contact Email: contact@mediaone.co <br>

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a href='https://www.businessgrants.gov.sg/' target='_blank' rel='noopener'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a href='https://www.businessgrants.gov.sg/' target='_blank' rel='noopener'>Business Grant Portal (BGP)</a>.

 <script src="/jquery/resize-tables.js"></script>